-Once you get the result, choose the listing you want to sell your products under, and add the remaining information.
-If multiple ASINs appear, choose the one which features the most product details.
+Once you get the result, choose the listing under which you want to sell your products, and add the remaining information.
+If multiple ASINs appear, choose the one with the most product details.

 However, when selecting the ASIN for your product, ensure it is an exact match.
 Otherwise, the customer’s order might not match the one they receive.
-As a result, they may leave a negative review, which can be very damaging to your store’s performance rating.
+As a result, they may leave negative reviews, which can be very damaging to your store’s performance rating.

 To create a new ASIN, navigate to the “Add Product” tool on your Seller Central account.
-Creating a new ASIN varies depending on the product category, and in this case, we use adding new soaps as an example.
+Creating a new ASIN varies depending on the product category; in this case, we use adding new soaps as an example.
 Seller Central > Catalog > Add Products

 Choose that you want to add a product not sold on Amazon.

 First, there are the main categories.
 When you click on any type, other categories will open.
 This procedure goes on until the desired one appears.

 For instance: Beauty & Personal Care › Skin Care › Body › Cleansers › Soaps.
 Or, you can simply search for soaps.

 Once you select the category, this page appears, and there are some required fields.

 Fill in the blanks and just click on ‘Save and Finish.’